Welcome to the Digital Precision Agriculture Lab!

 • Machine sensing (from vision cameras mounted on agricultural equipment).

-We are dedicated to developing data-driven decision support tools that empower farmers and stakeholders to make informed decisions, whether for seasonal management, understanding legacy effects, or enabling near real-time interventions.
+We are developing data-driven decision support tools that empower farmers and stakeholders to make informed decisions, whether for seasonal management, understanding legacy effects, or enabling near real-time interventions.
 By bridging the gap between technology and agriculture, we aim to create innovative, practical, and impactful solutions that address the challenges of modern agriculture.

 Passion for open source in agriculture